Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/labs/full-stack-react-lab.md

 Now that we've taken Mastermind full-stack, you're ready to get some practice interacting with a backend's API by persisting high-scores!

+This lab begins with the code from where we left off at in the full stack react lesson, but if your code doesn't work, here's some <a href="/downloads/react_fundamentals/full-stack-react-lab/full-stack-react-mastermind.zip">starter code</a>.

 <br>
 <br>